RiccardoKyriacou/GRC_Transcription/01_RNAseq_Mapping/README.md

 --genomeDir idBraCopr2.1.primary.masked.fa.STAR \
 --genomeFastaFiles idBraCopr2.1.primary.masked.fa
 ```
-Then we map the reads to the genome using STAR, with filters to ensure proper read mapping
+Then we map the reads to the genome using STAR, with filters to ensure proper read mapping and providing the annotation to increase fidelity
 ```
 for file in $(ls *_1.trimmed.fq.gz) do